 Why is Branding Important?

 A strong brand is an investor magnet.
-Investors, especially equity investors, want to be associated with standout brands because they easily attract customers, and that means more revenue.
+Investors - especially venture capitalists - want to be associated with standout brands because they easily attract customers, and that means more revenue.
 Entrepreneurs with strong brands also have an advantage when taking the companies public.
 Although companies are usually valued by their physical assets and financial projections, stronger brands are usually worth more than the sum total of their tangible assets.
 They can float their share prices at higher rates and investors will still scramble for a piece of the pie.

 Gone are the days when fresh graduates would submit applications to countless companies and take the first offer that is thrown their way.
-Today, according to a 2015 Career Arc study 75 percent of job seekers consider employer branding before taking up a job offer.
+Today, most job seekers consider employer branding before taking up a job offer.
 With a strong brand, you have a greater ability to attract top talent and inspire existing ones to work toward helping the company achieve its goals.

 Every day, thousands of new brands enter various markets.
 With competition for market share at an all-time high, breaking into a market with a bang and commanding a position can be a very difficult task.
 However, a strong brand can gradually grow into a force in the market, acquire its fair share of customers and even knock off dominant brands from their perches.